jedelman8/nxos-ansible/README.md

 3. Test connectivity between the Ansible control host and mgmt0 (remember if you are using Virtualbox or Fusion with a NAT configuration, you won't be able to ping from your switch to your VM)

 # Getting Familiar with Ansible
 Ansible is an extremely robust IT automation framework, so to understand what it is fully capable of, please consult the official [Ansible docs](http://docs.ansible.com/).
-We'll cover the basics to show how to get started.
+We'll just be covering the basics to show how to get started.
 First, you need to understand a few things about basic Ansible terminology that we'll review here.

 The terms that you must understand include playbooks, plays, tasks, and modules.
 A playbook is a YAML file that has any number of plays in which each play can have one or more tasks in which you want to automate.
 Each task "calls" an Ansible module which executes the code required to accomplish the given task.
-Make sense?
+Clear as mud?
 We'll dive into these concepts using a few examples in the following sections.

 * [Example Playbook](#example-playbook)
 * [Hosts File](#hosts-file)